mickbad/django-extended-settings/README.md

               |_ one_settings.py
               |_ second_settings.py

-The current version of the Django Extended Settings is 1.2.0.
-It works on Django ≥ 2.0. (not tested other)
+The current version of the Django Extended Settings is 1.3.1.
+It works on Django ≥ 5.0.

 ### Installation